marcelkliemannel/marcelkliemannel.com/content/articles/2021/multiple-return-values-in-kotlin-with-destruction-declarations.md

 int second = ((Number) result.component2).intValue();
 ```

 So we see that the magic is nothing more than assigning the container object into a variable and then assigning its individual values into individual variables.
-Kotlin just encapsulates the boilercode for us here that we would normally have to write.
+Kotlin just encapsulates the boilerplate code for us here that we would have to write otherwise.